 It takes about two to four weeks before a decision is made regarding the application.
 The MVV must be collected at a Dutch embassy or consulate in the country of origin or country where you legally reside (= the country where you have a residence permit in the period prior to your stay in the Netherlands).

 VVR (Residence Permit)

 A residence permit (VVR) is required for stays of longer than three months.
 A residence permit entitles the holder to travel within the Schengen area freely.
 This application too is submitted via your HR department.
 Within a few days of arriving in the Netherlands you will receive an invitation to pick up the VVR from one of the local IND desks.
-In Rotterdam as well as in The Hague this desk is located at the city hall.
+HR International will help you with an appointment at the relevant expat desk of Rotterdam or The Hague.